virtual-labs/exp-heap-sort-iiith/experiment/recap.md

 For this, we want to learn the Insert and Extract operation into the heap.
 Repeated Insert and Extract-Min will result in a sorted array in O(n log n) time.

+### Estimated Time for Pre-test

+10 minutes

+### Instructions for Pre-Test

+Pretest includes questions on sorting, binary trees and logarithms.
+Read the questions in the quiz section and select the correct option from the ones provided.
+Please note that some questions may have more than one correct response.